Money in the Bank (2018): SmackDown

 On the following episode of SmackDown, Rusev, The Miz, Daniel Bryan, Samoa Joe, and Big E competed in a gauntlet match to determine the new number one contender for AJ Styles' WWE Championship at Extreme Rules.
-The match was won by Rusev, who last eliminated The Miz.

-Also on that same episode, The Bludgeon Brothers (Harper and Rowan) and Luke Gallows and Karl Anderson had a rematch for the SmackDown Tag Team Championship, where The Bludgeon Brothers again retained.

-During the aforementioned gauntlet match, Daniel Bryan was attacked by SmackDown Tag Team Champions The Bludgeon Brothers (Harper and Rowan), resulting in his elimination.
+Rusev, who last eliminated The Miz, won the match.
+On the same episode, The Bludgeon Brothers (Harper and Rowan) and Luke Gallows and Karl Anderson had a rematch for the SmackDown Tag Team Championship, which The Bludgeon Brothers again retained.
+During the gauntlet match, SmackDown Tag Team Champions The Bludgeon Brothers attacked Daniel Bryan, resulting in his elimination.

 The following week, Kane returned to save Bryan from a post-match assault from The Bludgeon Brothers, reuniting Team Hell No. SmackDown General Manager Paige then scheduled Team Hell No to face The Bludgeon Brothers for the SmackDown Tag Team Championship at Extreme Rules.

-Also on the following SmackDown, SmackDown Women's Champion Carmella attacked Asuka after a distraction by James Ellsworth.
+On the following SmackDown, SmackDown Women's Champion Carmella attacked Asuka after a distraction by James Ellsworth.
 The following week, General Manager Paige scheduled a rematch between Carmella and Asuka for the SmackDown Women's Championship at Extreme Rules with Ellsworth suspended above the ring in a shark cage.